jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Parameters.md

 ## units.csv

 The "units.csv" file describes the default units to be used for storing complex data types in the model.
+This file should not be modified by the user.
 The format of the file is as follows:

 | Type                           | Units                          |
 | ------------------------------ | ------------------------------ |